Big Ben, Westminster, and sitting in on a session of British Parliament ★☆☆

 London's iconic exclamation point, the clock tower housing Big Ben, sprouts from the honey-hued complex of be-spired 1840 buildings where British Parliament meets (and you can attend sessions)

-British Parliament meets inside a honey-hued complex of be-spired 1840 buildings designed by Sir Charles Barry in a neo-Gothic idiom that, more than most, sticks pretty faithfully to the old Perpendicular period's style.
+British Parliament meets inside a honey-hued complex of be-spired 1840 buildings designed by Sir Charles Barry in a Gothic Revival idiom that, more than most, sticks pretty faithfully to the old Perpendicular period's style.

 (Bit-o-trivia: Sr. Barry's next architectural project was rebuilding Highclere Castle, better known to anglophiles as TV's "Downton Abbey")

 On August 22, 2017, the bells of the Elizabeth Tower tolled their last chime for (at least) the next four years for a long-overdue restoration and cleaning of all the mechanics of the clock and structural elements of the tower.